aviat4ion/Query/README.md

 ### Running Queries
 Query uses the same interface as CodeIgniter's [Query Builder](http://www.codeigniter.com/user_guide/database/query_builder.html) class.
 However, it does not implement the `update_batch` or caching methods.
 For specific query builder methods, see the [class documentation](https://gitdev.timshomepage.net/Query/docs/classes/Query_QueryBuilder.html#methods).
+Underscored methods are also aliased to camel case methods.

 #### You can also run queries manually.